bnbinder/BeJewish/README.md

 <br>
 <br>

-# click rocket on profile to donate so i can make full app (so i can pay for software developer team)
+# pls donate so i can make full app (so i can pay for software developer team)